gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Get-AIPFileStatus.md

 # Get-AIPFileStatus

 ## SYNOPSIS
-Gets the Azure Information Protection status for a specified file or files.
+Get the Azure Information Protection label and protection associated with a file

 ## SYNTAX